History of the Jews in China

-The history of the Jews in China goes back to antiquity.
+The history of the Jewish people in China goes back to antiquity.
 Modern day Jews in China are predominantly composed of Sephardic Jews and their descendants.
 Other Jewish ethnic divisions are also represented, including Ashkenazi Jews, Mizrahi Jews and a number of converts to Judaism.

 The Jewish Chinese community manifests a wide range of Jewish cultural traditions and it also encompasses the full spectrum of Jewish religious observance.
 Though a small minority, Chinese Jews have had an open presence in the country since the arrival of the first Jewish immigrants during the 8th century CE.
 Relatively isolated communities of Jews developed through the Han and Song dynasties (7th to 13th centuries CE) all the way through the Qing dynasty (19th century), most notably the Kaifeng Jews (the term "Chinese Jews" is often used in a restricted sense in order to refer to these communities).
 In the 19th and early 20th centuries, Jewish merchants from around the world began to trade in Chinese ports, particularly in the commercial centres of Hong Kong, which was for a time a British colony; Shanghai (the International Settlement and French Concession); and Harbin (the Trans-Siberian Railway).
 In the first half of the 20th century, thousands of Jewish refugees escaping from pogroms in the Russian Empire arrived in China.
 By the time of the establishment of the People's Republic of China in 1949, only a few Jews were known to have maintained the practice of their religion and culture.
 Since 2015, descendants of the Kaifeng Jews have come under government pressure and suspicion.